owlchester/kanka-docs/docs/source/entities/locations.md

 Let's have a quick overview of fields that are unique to locations.

-* **Parent location**: This allows you to define the *parent* of the location you're creating.
+* **Parent location**: this [foreign field](entities/foreign-fields) allows you to define the [parent](features/nested) of the location you're creating.
 For example, if you're creating Paris, the parent location might be France.

 ## Profile section